matbrady/img-placeholder-src/README.md

     }
   ];

-  var srcset = ips.placeholdit.srcset(srcsetData);
+  var srcset = ips.srcset(srcsetData, 'placeholdit');
   console.log(srcset);
   /*
   http://placehold.it/100x100 100w, http://placehold.it/200x200 200w,
   */
   ```
 Each service supports different placeholder variations which I've tried to include.
-At image data object that looks contains all types of variations would look something like this.
+An image data object that looks contains all types of variations would look something like this.

   ```
   {